Signal Reconstruction from Samples at Unknown Locations with Application to 2D Unknown View Tomography

 \subsection{Signal Reconstruction from Samples at Unknown Locations}

-There exist numerous applications in signal and image processing requiring reconstruction from samples at completely unknown locations.
+There exist numerous applications in signal and image processing requiring reconstruction from USL.
 For instance, in remote sensing, the precise location of sensors being deployed to measure a certain spatial field maybe unknown due to sensor movement over time~\cite{Kumar2015}.
-Likewise in robotics, a robot may be attempting to localize itself in an environment whose precise map is unknown, which is called the simultaneous localization and mapping problem (SLAM)~\cite{Smith1986}.
+In robotics, a robot may be attempting to localize itself in an environment whose precise map is unknown, which is called the simultaneous localization and mapping problem (SLAM)~\cite{Smith1986}.
 In cryo-electron microscopy \cite{Frank2006}, one needs to reconstruct an image (up to unknown global rotation) from its tomographic projections acquired at unknown angles.
-In the well-known problem of structure from motion in computer vision \cite{Trucco1998}, the aim is to reconstruct the 3D object's surface (up to unknown global rotation) using photographs acquired from unknown camera viewpoints.
-All these applications are special cases of signal reconstruction from samples obtained at unknown locations.
+This is an important motivation for studying the UVT problem.
+In the problem of structure from motion in computer vision \cite{Trucco1998}, the aim is to reconstruct the 3D object's surface (up to unknown global rotation) using photographs acquired from unknown camera viewpoints.